-

 Your doctor and treatment team will work with you to determine the best option to treat your condition.

-Minimally invasive heart surgery carries advantages over open-heart surgery.
+However, minimally invasive heart surgery generally carries advantages over open-heart surgery.
 These include:

 If your surgeon thinks it is not safe to continue with the minimally invasive heart surgery approach, your procedure may need to be changed to open-heart surgery.